user1342/Awesome-Binary-Analysis-Automation/README.md

 </div>

 # How to Use
-Awesome-Android-Reverse-Engineering is an amazing list for people who work in taking apart Android applications, systems, or components.
+Awesome Binary Analysis Automation is an amazing list for people who work in taking apart Android applications, systems, or components.
 Simply press ```ctrl + F``` to search for a keyword, go through our Contents Menu, or lookout for a '☆' indicating some great and up-to-date resources.

 # Contents
  - [Tools](#tools)